 Fast diffraction measurements represent a key probe of structural dynamics in a range of materials.
 At present ultrafast experiments based on FEL x-ray sources and electron beams enable us to probe the relevant physical processes [3-4].
 An advantage of electron beams is their large interaction cross-section.
-However, there are challenges associated with obtaining short pulses of sufficient charge to probe processes on femtosecond timescales in a single

-Work supported by the US DOE under contract DE-SC0012704. † mpalmer@bnl.gov pulse due to the space charge effects which limit the minimum bunch lengths that can be obtained [5].
+However, there are challenges associated with obtaining short pulses of sufficient charge to probe processes on femtosecond timescales in a single pulse due to the space charge effects which limit the minimum bunch lengths that can be obtained [5].
 A key thrust of the planned UED research program will be to demonstrate techniques which optimize the time resolution of the device, targeting femtosecond-scale performance.